-Meanwhile, each day was filled with FOBby (Fresh Off the Boat, or another not so appropriate anymore term for newcomers) experiences and discoveries.
-It took me years to get used to unlocking locks by turning keys the other way, upside-down light switches confused me, I looked to my right first before crossing a street, and I could never get used to the robotic greeting “Hi, how are you?” (did e-v-e-r-y one want to know how I really was?) or the overly liberal use of the words sorry, please and thankyou for routine situations.
-My vocabulary included words like ‘queue’ and I wondered why people claimed to be tired, busy or stressed all the time.
-(I mean, have you been to India?).
-That was until I caught myself saying that few months back on a gloomy November morning.
+Meanwhile, each day was filled with FOBby (Fresh Off the Boat; another term for newcomers) experiences and discoveries.
+It took me years to get used to unlocking locks by turning keys the other way, upside-down light switches confused me, I looked to my right first before crossing a street, and I could never get used to the robotic greeting “Hi, how are you?
+Good, thanks, how are you?” which people blurt out while passing each other in the hallway (did e-v-e-r-y one want to know how I really was?) or the overly liberal use of the words sorry, please, and thankyou for routine situations.
+My vocabulary included nice words like queue, biscuits, fortnight, etc. which didn’t quite work, and I wondered why people claimed to be tired, busy or stressed all the time.
+That was until I caught myself saying the same phrase few months ago on a gloomy November morning.
 Alright I get it!

 Anyways back to the story.
-In about twenty months, after making me take the excruciating English language test (it really made me sleepy) and asking documents for other requirements, I received a letter stating that my immigration visa was ready and that I should send my passport to Buffalo, USA to get it.
+In about twenty months, after making me take the excruciating English language test (at the oral interview they asked me, “please describe what you see from this window”) and asking documents for other requirements, I received a letter stating that my immigration visa was ready and that I should send my passport to Buffalo, USA to get it.
 I was very excited.

 The bicycle immigrant

 So I decided to bike from Toronto to Buffalo and get the visa in person.

 Returning with my papers, I biked across the Peace Bridge back to Canada and presented my immigration documents to the border officer.